Database Views as Explanations for Relational Deep Learning: Related Work

-\paragraph{Subgraph-based GNN explanations} \emph{Instance-level} explanations specific to Graph Neural Networks (GNNs) aim to answer questions of the type ``Why does the GNN produce a particular output \emph{for a given instance} (i.e., node in the graph)?''.
+\introparagraph{Subgraph-based GNN explanations} \emph{Instance-level} (i.e., local) explanations specific to Graph Neural Networks (GNNs) aim to answer questions of the type ``Why does the GNN produce a particular output \emph{for a given instance} (i.e., node in the graph)?''.
 Most of these explanations are at the level of individual graph elements, i.e., the explanation is a subgraph of the input graph.
 Some instance-level explainers focus on neighboring nodes and their individual features \cite{pope2019explainability_methods, vu2020pgm-explainer, funke2021hard_masking, li2023heterogeneous}, others on important edges \cite{ying2019gnnexplainer, lucic2022cf}, while others on connected subgraphs \cite{yuan2021subgraphx, lin2021generative, shan2021reinforcement, li2023dag, mika2023hgexplainer}.
 Few are tailored to hetero-GNNs \cite{li2023heterogeneous, mika2023hgexplainer} by specializing subgraph explanations to meta-paths.
 Similarly, \emph{global} GNN explainers, which provide insights for a GNN across all instances, use subgraphs as explanations.
 More specifically, some recover a collection of subgraphs that collectively explain many instances \cite{xgnn, data_aware, wanggnninterpreter, huang2023global, chen2024view} aiming at explanation generality, while others extract instance-level explanation subgraphs which are then combined into global insights \cite{glocal, azzolin2023global, chen2024view}.
 In contrast to our approach, most global explainers implicitly assume the predictive tasks are motif-based \cite{azzolin2025beyond_topological} and they are often evaluated against a ground truth.
 We refer the reader to a recent survey for more details on these techniques \cite{yuan2022taxonomy}.
-We depart from all these subgraph-based approaches in the following ways: \circled{1}~Our explanations are expressed in terms of the relational database, which is the input object, instead of the graph that is internally constructed by the model. \circled{2}~The complexity of our explanations is measured in terms of the complexity of SQL views, which can succinctly refer to billions of data points.
+We depart from all these subgraph-based approaches in the following ways: \circled{1}~Our explanations are expressed in terms of the relational database, which is the input object, instead of the graph that is part of modeling. \circled{2}~The complexity of our explanations is measured on SQL views, which can succinctly refer to billions of data points.
 This implies that subgraph-based explanations can be expressed as SQL views, often much more succinctly than in graph-based representations. \circled{3}~Our SQL explanations can express database components that go beyond simple subgraphs.
 For example, a single-column projection does not correspond to a connected subgraph.
-It is also possible to provide explanations that correspond to derived information, such as aggregates which do not explicitly exist in the graph at all.
+It is also possible for explanations to refer to derived information, such as aggregates which do not explicitly exist in the graph at all.